DEVELOPING VALUE BASED HEALTHCARE AND A CULTURE OF STEWARDSHIP

 - Preventing disease, disability, dementia and frailty to reduce need.

-- Improving outcomes by providing only cost-effective, evidence-based interventions.
+- Improving outcome by providing only cost-effective, evidence-based interventions.

-- Improving outcomes by increasing quality and safety of process.
+- Improving outcome by increasing quality and safety of process.

 - Increasing productivity by reducing cost.